RoccoLoxPrograms/CelticCE/docs/graphicsfunctions.rst

          FF, 00, E5, E5, E5, E5, 00, FF
          FF, FF, 00, 00, 00, 00, FF, FF]

-    Then, to make it a string, we'll take remove the newlines and commas, like this:
+    Then, to make it into a string that we can use in a program, we'll remove the newlines and commas, like this:

     .. only:: html